-As a condition of employment in the district, employees shall abide by the terms of the board policy on drug free school/workplace.
+As a condition of employment in the district, employees shall abide by the terms of this policy.

-Employees shall not unlawfully manufacture, distribute, dispense, sell, possess or use controlled substances in the workplace.
+Employees shall not unlawfully manufacture, distribute, dispense, possess and/or use controlled substances in the workplace.

 Any employee who is convicted under a criminal drug statute for a violation occurring at the workplace must notify the superintendent of the conviction within five days after the conviction.
+The superintendent shall then ensure that notice of such conviction is given to any granting agency within 10 days of receiving notice thereof.

 Within 30 days after the notice of conviction is received, the school district will take appropriate action with the employee.
-Such action may include the initiation of termination proceedings.
+Such action may include, suspension, placement on probationary status, or other disciplinary action including termination.
 Alternatively, or in addition to any action short of termination, the employee may be required to participate satisfactorily in an approved drug abuse assistance or rehabilitation program as a condition of continued employment.
 The employee shall bear the cost of participation in such program.
+Each employee in the district shall be given a copy of this policy.

-This is intended to implement the requirements of the federal regulations promulgated under the Drug Free Workplace Act of 1988, 34 CFR Part 85, Subpart F. It is not intended to supplant or otherwise diminish personnel disciplinary actions that may be taken under existing board policies or the negotiated agreement.
+This policy is intended to implement the requirements of the federal regulations promulgated under the Drug-Free Workplace Act of 1988.
+It is not intended to supplant or otherwise diminish disciplinary actions which may be taken under board policies or the negotiated agreement.